Search

 • Schedules that include shift work or inadequate time to rest between shifts

-• Difficulty taking medications or eating regularly
+• Difficulty finding time to take medications or eat regularly

 What else can workplaces do?